jamshedalways/jamshedalways/README.md

 # About me :
 I’m Jamshed, a frontend Web Developer, creative coder and self-proclaimed designer who specializes in front-end development.
 I make it my mission to translate user-focused designs into fully responsive websites or applications that run fast.
 <hr/>
-Skills:  REACT / JS / HTML / CSS
+### ☑️: Skills and experience :
+✅ REACT
+✅ javaScript
+✅ HTML
+✅ CSS
+✅ Tailwindcss

 - 🔭 I’m currently working on this page.
 - 🌱 I’m currently learning javascript,nextjs